| Non-Rationalised NCERT Books Solution | ||||||

 (iii) Probability of having no accidents in one year.

-From the table, we need the total number of drivers who had 0 accidents, across all age groups.
+We need to find the total number of drivers across all age groups who had 0 accidents.

 The probability is 0.6525.